homiedopie/beberlei.de/drafts/decoupling_applications_with_domain_event.rst

 We could use an event dispatcher in all of the services to notify each other, but the `DomainEvent pattern
-<http://martinfowler.com/eaaDev/DomainEvent.html>`_ does this more subtle.
-Every entity is an event
+<http://martinfowler.com/eaaDev/DomainEvent.html>`_ does this more subtle:
-provider and can emit events.
-Whenever a transaction is committed and an operation is completed, we take all the events emitted from all entities and trigger observing event handlers.
+Every entity is an event provider and can emit events.
+Whenever a transaction is committed and an operation is completed, we take all the events emitted from all entities (looking at the identity map for example) and trigger observing event handlers.

 .. code-block:: php